It doesn’t happen by accident

 Every great system starts with a report.
 Before you shake things up at the office, build a reporting mechanism that’ll give you insight into how this business process change affects different parts of your company.
 Creating metrics that’ll help you measure the success, or failure, of each element of your business change process, will help you to spot critical points, scale back when needed, and push forward when appropriate.
 Check in with your team, and your customers, to gauge and report on their experiences too.

 You know your business needs to change and adapt to a new environment.
 At Indox, we help you find new ways to make your business work more efficiently.
-As an outsourcing company in South Africa and business process outsourcing experts, we’ll help you find new ways to work better.
+As an outsourcing company in South Africa and business process outsourcing experts with a call centre in Cape Town, we’ll help you find new ways to work better.